-Under the terms of the First Amendment to Loan Agreement and the Amended and Restated Senior Secured Convertible Promissory Note, the Lender has agreed to fund the remainder notes according to the following time lines:
+Under the terms of the First Amendment to Loan Agreement and the Amended and Restated Senior Secured Convertible Promissory Note, the Lender agreed to fund the remainder of the notes according to the following time lines:

 The tranche between \$2 million and \$3 million must be funded within 20 days of the execution of the Note (April 15, 2013) in order for the Tranche to be convertible into the Company's restricted common stock at the lesser of \$.12 per share or a 25% discount off of the ten day trailing quoted price of the common stock in the over the counter (OTC) market.
 If any amount less than \$3 million is unfunded within the 20 day period, then the Tranche in excess of \$2 million is convertible into the Company's restricted common stock at the lesser of \$.22 per share or a 25% discount off of the ten day trailing quoted price of the common stock in the over the counter (OTC) market.
+On August 1, 2013, the Board of Directors authorized the Company to accept \$281,000 received through May 10, 2013 of funding from HEP Investments with the conversion rate at \$.12.

 The tranche between \$3 million and \$3.75 million must be funded within 90 days of the execution of the Note and is convertible into the Company's restricted common stock at the lesser of \$.22 per share or a 25% discount off of the ten day trailing quoted price of the common stock in the over the counter (OTC) market.
+From the period July 1, 2013 through September 30, 2013, HEP Investments funded an additional \$592,408.
+On August 1, 2013 and September 16, 2013 the Board of Directors authorized the Company to accept an additional \$592,408 of funding from HEP Investments with the conversion rate at \$.22.
+As of September 30, 2013, HEP Investments has funded a total of \$3.3 million (\$2,707,592 to be converted at \$.12 and \$592,408 to be converted at \$.22).

-Amounts advanced under the Note are (i) secured by all the Company's assets, (ii) bear interest at the rate of 11% per annum and (iii) must be repaid as follows: accrued interest must be paid on the first and second anniversary of the \$250,000 tranche and unpaid principal not previously converted into common stock must be repaid on the second anniversary of the Tranche.
+Amounts advanced under the Note continue to be (i) secured by all the Company's assets, (ii) bear interest at the rate of 11% per annum and (iii) must be repaid as follows: accrued interest must be paid on the first and second anniversary of the \$250,000 tranche and unpaid principal not previously converted into common stock must be repaid on the second anniversary of the Tranche (the Tranche of September 30, 2013 is funded at \$300,000 with the same terms as described above).
+As of September 30, 2013, there was accrued but unpaid interest due HEP Investments of \$110,000 relating to \$1,000,000 in investments that reached their first anniversaries between the fourth quarter of 2012 and the third quarter of 2013.

-The agreements made with HEP Investments on December 2, 2011 regarding the Company's obligation to not make any changes to senior management without the prior written consent of the Lender and the Lender's right to have two representatives attend Board of Director meetings as non-voting observers, for as long as any outstanding debt remains in effect.
+The agreements made with HEP Investments on December 2, 2011 regarding the Company's obligation to not make any changes to senior management without the prior written consent of the Lender and the Lender's right to have two representatives attend Board of Director meetings as non-voting observers, for as long as there is any outstanding debt remains in effect.